TEnders64/OnlinePython_Lectures/FlaskBasic/lecture1.md

 #####Let's Get Flasking with a Lemo
 - Arrange for a GET request to render a template that has a form which POSTs to another route and then redirects
-- Next time we will introduce embedded python which includes passing data into the view and executing python logic
+- Introduce embedded python which includes passing data into the view and executing python logic